High-Multiplicity Fair Allocation Using Parametric Integer Linear Programming: Introduction

-Finding envy-free Pareto-efficient allocations, however, is a computationally very hard problem.
-For instance, the corresponding decision problem is $\Sigma_2^P$-complete for general utilities~\cite{BL08} and even for (positive) additive utilities~\cite{KBKZ09}---indeed, the latter is the model we study in our work.
-Notably, the scenario we study is also an important part of the web platform spliddit.org.
-Formally, the key problem of the paper is the following.
+Finding envy-free Pareto-efficient allocations is a computationally very hard problem.
+For instance, the corresponding decision problem is $\Sigma_2^P$-complete for general utilities~\citep{BL08}.
+The hardness holds even for (positive) additive utilities~\citep{KBKZ09}---here, the utility that an agent gets from a bundle is a sum of utilities that this agent reports for every item in the bundle.
+This model, due to its simplicity is frequently assumed in the scientific social choice literature~\citep{BCULP16,BT96,Rothe15} and also forms an important part of experimental studies~\citep{BFKKR21,DGKPS14}.
+Notably, practically relevant tools (like the Adjusted Winner Procedure and the web platform\footnote{The spliddit.org webpage is currently (April 2023) unavailable.
+However, a github repository with the software is available at \url{https://github.com/jogo279/spliddit}.} spliddit.org~\citep{GP14}) make use of additive utilities too.